Oxy Face Scrub

 It is not likely that other drugs you take orally or inject will have an effect on topically applied salicylic acid.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

-More Oxy Face Scrub resources
+More about Oxy Face Scrub (salicylic acid topical)

 Where can I get more information?